dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module03.md

 ## :loudspeaker: Introduction

-After creating a Sensitivity Label and publishing a Label Policy, it's time to test the new label.
+After creating a **Sensitivity Label** and publishing a **Label Policy**, it's time to test the new label.
 It can take between 1 and 24 hours for the Sensitivity Label to appear throughout the services.
 There are many external dependencies that each have their own timing cycles, so it's a good idea to wait this 24-hour time period before you spend time troubleshooting labels and label policies for recent changes.

 However, there are some scenarios where label and label policy changes can take effect much faster or be longer than 24 hours.
 For example, for new and deleted sensitivity labels for Word, Excel, and PowerPoint on the web, you might see updates replicate within the hour.
 But for configurations that depend on populating a new group and group membership changes, or network replication latency and bandwidth restrictions, these changes might take 24-48 hours.